Putin says Russia will stick to nuclear arms limits for one more year after treaty with US expires

 The New START, signed by then U.S. President Barack Obama and Russian counterpart Dmitry Medvedev, limits each country to no more than 1,550 deployed nuclear warheads and 700 deployed missiles and bombers.
 Its looming expiration and the lack of dialogue on anchoring a successor deal have worried arms control advocates.

-The pact also envisaged sweeping on-site inspections to verify compliance, but they were halted in 2020 because of the COVID-19 pandemic and never resumed.
+The pact also envisaged sweeping on-site inspections to verify compliance, but they have been dormant since 2020.

 In February 2023, Putin suspended Moscow's participation in the treaty, saying that Russia couldn't allow U.S. inspections of its nuclear sites at a time when Washington and its NATO allies have openly declared Moscow's defeat in Ukraine as their goal.